4080E065/IPAS/2_網路攻擊模式分析_temp.md

 ```
 # 4.
 ```
-You are responsible for incident response at Acme bank.
+You are responsible負責任的 for incident response at Acme bank.
 The Acme bank website has been attacked.
 The attacker used the login screen, but rather than enter login credentials, he or she entered some odd text: ' or '1' = '1.
 What is the best description for this attack?
 A. Cross-site scripting